-- EDU 302 PRACTICUM IN ELEMENTARY EDUCATION.
-(2).
+- EDU 302 PRACTICUM IN ELEMENTARY EDUCATION (1).
 Elementary Education candidates work as paraprofessionals for 45 hours in multicultural classroom settings.
 Evaluations will be made by the classroom teacher and the University supervisor.
 May be repeated for additional credit.
-Prerequisite: Admission to the Educator Preparation Program. - PRACTICUM IN SECONDARY EDUCATION FOR 7-12 STUDENTS.
+Prerequisite: Admission to the Educator Preparation Program. - EDU 304 PRACTICUM IN SECONDARY EDUCATION FOR 7-12 STUDENTS (2).

-(2).
 Secondary education candidates will complete 45 hours of clinical practice with a cooperating teacher learning the essentials of managing and teaching an effective classroom.
 Evaluation will be made by the cooperating teacher and the University supervisor.
 May be repeated for additional credit.
-Prerequisite: Admission to the Educator Preparation Program.
-Corequisite: EDU 417. - EDU 305 PRACTICUM IN SECONDARY EDUCATION FOR K-12 STUDENTS.
-(2).
-Art, music, and physical education candidates will complete 45 hours of clinical practice with a cooperating teacher learning the essentials of managing and teaching an effective classroom.
+Prerequisite: Admission to the Educator Preparation Program. - EDU 305 PRACTICUM IN SECONDARY EDUCATION FOR K-12 STUDENTS (2).
+Art, music, special education, and physical education candidates will complete 45 hours of clinical practice with a cooperating teacher learning the essentials of managing and teaching an effective classroom.
 Evaluation will be made by the cooperating teacher and the University supervisor.
 May be repeated for additional credit.
-Prerequisite: Admission to the Educator Preparation Program, Corequisite: EDU 417. - EDU 315 TEACHING MATHEMATICS IN THE ELEMENTARY.
-(3).
-A course covering the mathematical concepts developed in grades from K-8. - EDU 316 TECHNIQUES OF TEACHING.
-(3).
+Prerequisite: Admission to the Educator Preparation Program. - EDU 315 TEACHING MATHEMATICS IN THE ELEMENTARY (3).
+A course covering the mathematical concepts developed in grades from K-8.
+Prerequisite: A grade of "C" or better on general education math course (MAT 117, MAT 113, or MAT 121).
+Admission to the Educator Preparation Program. - EDU 316 TECHNIQUES OF TEACHING (3).
 A study of instructional planning, methods of developing instructional materials, classroom organization and control, cultural differences, and evaluation in teaching.
-Prerequisite: Completion of EDU 204 Educational Psychology with a grade of C or better. - EDU 317 DIFFERENTIATED INSTRUCTION.
-(3).
-Exploration of research-based instructional methods and strategies to meet the varied needs of all learners in today's classrooms including English language learners, students with disabilities, and students with a variety of learning styles and interests. - EDU 321 PSYCHOLOGICAL DEVELOPMENT OF THE CHILD AND ADOLESCENT ELEMENTARY.
-(3).
+Prerequisite: Completion of EDU 204 Educational Psychology with a grade of C or better. - EDU 317 DIFFERENTIATED INSTRUCTION (3).
+Exploration of research-based instructional methods and strategies to meet the varied needs of all learners in today's classrooms including English language learners, students with disabilities, and students with a variety of learning styles and interests. - EDU 321 PSYCHOLOGICAL DEVELOPMENT OF THE CHILD AND ADOLESCENT - ELEMENTARY (3).
 A study of the biosocial, cognitive, physical, emotional, and intellectual development of the child from conception through adolescence.
 The focus of this course will be the elementary and special education child.
-Prerequisite: EDU 204. - EDU 322 PSYCHOLOGICAL DEVELOPMENT OF THE CHILD AND ADOLESCENT SECONDARY.
-(3).
+Prerequisite: A grade of "C" or higher in EDU 204. - EDU 322 PSYCHOLOGICAL DEVELOPMENT OF THE CHILD AND ADOLESCENT SECONDARY (3).
 A study of the biosocial, cognitive, physical, emotional, and intellectual development of the child through adolescence.
 The focus of this course will be the secondary child.
-Prerequisite: EDU 204.
+Prerequisite: A grade of "C" or higher in EDU 204.